BanterBoy/BanterBoy.github.io/_posts/2020-05-30-Container-refurb-v6.0.md

 On with the next project ( [Pscovid19stats](https://blog.lukeleigh.com/PSCovid19Stats/) v2.0 or add some features to [PSCiscoMeraki](https://psciscomeraki.lukeleigh.com/blog/psciscomeraki/installation/powershell/module/post-installing-psciscomeraki/) ) while I continue the hunt for a new work challenge.

 ---
-##### 1️⃣ - A purchase which like many thinks I can thank my partners father for suggesting.
+##### 1️⃣ - A purchase which like many things I can thank my partners father for suggesting.
 I also own a number of powertools due to similar suggestions.